-15.2.3 DOD Policy Regarding Payment for Research
+15.2.2 DOD Policy Regarding Payment for Research

 - Employees of the Department of Defense (including temporary, part-time, and intermittent appointments) may not be able to legally accept payments to participate in research and should check with their supervisor before accepting such payments.
-Employees of the Department of Defense cannot be paid for conducting research while on active duty. - Military personnel will not be paid for research conducted while on duty; however, the personnel can be compensated if involved in the research while not on duty.

-- Although federal personnel participating as human subjects in DOD-conducted research while on duty may be compensated up to \$50 for each blood draw for scientific and research purposes in connection with the care of any person entitled to treatment at government expense, this IRB allows no such compensation when compensation is otherwise prohibited. - Military personnel can participate in research off-duty; however, they cannot be paid from federal funds for research conducted while off duty. - Non-Federal persons may be compensated for research participation other than blood draws in a reasonable amount as approved by the IRB according to local prevailing rates and the nature of the research.
+Employees of the Department of Defense cannot be paid for conducting research while on active duty. - Military personnel will not be paid for research conducted while on duty; however, the personnel can be compensated if involved in the research while not on duty. - Although federal personnel participating as human subjects in DOD-conducted research while on duty may be compensated up to \$50 for each blood draw for scientific and research purposes in connection with the care of any person entitled to treatment at government expense, this IRB allows no such compensation when compensation is otherwise prohibited. - Military personnel can participate in research off-duty; however, they cannot be paid from federal funds for research conducted while off duty. - Non-Federal persons may be compensated for research participation other than blood draws in a reasonable amount as approved by the IRB according to local prevailing rates and the nature of the research.

-15.2.4 DOD Policy Regarding Recruitment
+15.2.3 DOD Policy Regarding Recruitment

 - Superiors will not influence the decisions of their subordinates regarding participation in research. - Superiors will not be present at the time of recruitment and consent.
-When applicable, the superiors so excluded shall be afforded the opportunity to participate as human subjects in a separate recruitment session. - When recruitment involves a percentage of a unit, an ombudsman, who is independent of both the proposed research as well as the unit must be present to monitor that the voluntary nature of the individual participants is adequately stressed and that the information provided about the research is adequate and correct. - Research involving minimal risk: The IRB has discussed and determined whether to appoint an ombudsman based in part on the subject population, the consent process, and the recruitment strategy. - Research involving greater than minimal risk: The IRB has appointed an ombudsman who is unassociated to the research and will be present during the recruitment to monitor that voluntary participation is clearly and adequately stressed and that information provided about the research is clear, adequate, and accurate.
+When applicable, the superiors so excluded shall be afforded the opportunity to participate as human subjects in a separate recruitment session. - When recruitment involves a percentage of a unit, an independent ombudsman is present. - Research involves minimal risk: The IRB has discussed and determined whether to appoint an ombudsman based in part on the subject population, the consent process, and the recruitment strategy. - Research involves greater than minimal risk: The IRB has appointed an ombudsman who is unassociated to the research and will be present during the recruitment to monitor that voluntary participation is clearly and adequately stressed and that information provided about the research is clear, adequate, and accurate.
 The ombudsman may also be the research monitor.

-15.2.5 DOD Research Cognitively Impaired
+15.2.4 DOD Research Cognitively Impaired

-• If the research involves interventions or interactions with cognitively impaired subjects, there must be an anticipated direct benefit to the subject.
+• If the research involves interventions or interactions with cognitively impaired subjects, there is anticipated direct benefit to the subject.

-15.2.6 DOD Research Involving Pregnant Women, Prisoners and Children
+15.2.5 DOD Research Involving Pregnant Women, Prisoners and Children

-Research involving pregnant women, prisoners, and children are subject to the DHHS Subparts B, C. and D.
+• Research involving pregnant women, prisoners, and children are subject to the DHHS Subparts B, C. and D.

-15.2.6.1 DOD Research - Subpart B - Research with Pregnant Women and Fetuses
+15.2.5.1 DOD Research - Subpart B - Research with Pregnant Women and Fetuses